myersTechnologies/MP4-Extractor/README.md

 In the app exemple, write the link of the video you want to extract the file, for exemple: https://embed.mystream.to/ew7auy7pmmns or https://www.youtube.com/watch?v=SUelbSa-OkA

-On button click you'll get the mp4 link, so then you can do what you want with.
+On button click you'll get the mp4 link, so then you can do what you want with it.

 Works with:
 nxload